eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

-Within the subscriber code we will be mainly using the DDS ISOCPP API and the `HelloWorldData::Msg` type.
+Within the subscriber code, we will be mainly using the DDS ISOCPP API and the `HelloWorldData::Msg` type.
 Therefore, the following header files need to included:

 - The **dds.hpp** file give access to the DDS APIs,
 - The **HelloWorldData_DCPS.hpp** is specific to the data type defined in the IDL.